maiavixen/FoxyGPT/README.md

 ### Auth with gcloud for Windows

-- Aquire new user credentials to use for ADC (Application Default Credentials)
+- Acquire new user credentials to use for ADC (Application Default Credentials)

 ```powershell
 gcloud.cmd auth application-default login